 A Bloggers life can appear to be uber fabulous when you get to the top of your game.
 Their pictures are lovely, they appear to have all the latest and greatest in fashion, accessories and technology.
 They take trips, are invited to private and exclusive events, they hobnob with the best of the best and they meet fabulous people in the process.
 The have awesome dining experiences in some of the country’s most luxurious locations along with having a night cap, courtesy of the 5-star hotel that they are staying in as a comp.
 So, then everyone suddenly wants to be a blogger, but have no idea what it took to build a fan base, a following, a reputation, or the preparation that went into selling themselves to companies to be brand ambassadors or influencers for their product or service.
 It is a genuine business and one that you must be passionate about doing because you are the engine behind the work.

 Don’t be discouraged if you don’t have the following when you start.
 Very rarely did anyone.
 You can build your following as you build your brand and your blog.
 You can increase readership and subscribership through social media sharing tools, platforms and creatives, which help to market your blog.
+When you are marketing yourself and your blog, you always need to look for new and innovative ways to reach a wider audience.
+Some successful bloggers even use something like this trusy alternative when it comes to using social media, as it can help people to significantly grow their Instagram account, for example.
+It’s always important to try something new, especially if you want your blog to be a success.
 Keep your blog fresh, up to date and current.
 If you are writing great material that people show interest in reading, you’re on your way.
+Try and make your blog eye-catching so people actually read your posts when they click on your website.
+I recommend finding the best fonts for blogs, a bold font will make a huge difference.
+It’s surprising how important fonts are when it comes to blogging!
+Add lots of pictures too!
 When your audience see that you put a lot into the blog, supplying relevant content, information and solutions related to your niche, they will show appreciation via comments, likes, shares and following.